levskaya/eschersketch/src/components/help.md

 <span class="icon-cloud-upload"></span> | will save a copy of your drawing online that you can link to in one of four ways:
 <span class="icon-link"></span> | copy a direct link to clipboard
 <span class="icon-facebook-square"></span> <span class="icon-twitter-square"></span> <span class="icon-pinterest"></span> | post to facebook, twitter, or pinterest

+## Ordering Printed Materials with Your Pattern

+Clicking __Order Prints!__ will upload the current tile of a wallpaper pattern, you can then click on __Go To Zazzle__ to open a new tab to order wrapping paper, fabrics, and other textiles from [Zazzle][zazzle] with your pattern.
+Currently this only works for walllpaper (i.e. tiled) patterns.
+For more custom printing jobs, you can always download an SVG or PNG for use with your printing service of choice!

+## Exporting and Saving Files

+__Picture__ Save the visible frame as a PNG image file.

+__Tile__ This is very useful: a symmetric wallpaper pattern can be described by a small tile, and used in tools such as Photoshop's "pattern fill", used to generate textures for 3d-graphics, or uploaded to sites such as [Spoonflower][spoon] or [Contrado][contrado] to be turned into custom wrapping-paper, fabric textiles, or wallpaper!
+When exported as a tile, Eschersketch upsamples the pixel density by a factor of 4x, so as to provide enough DPI for decent prints.

+__SVG__ Saves all drawn objects into an SVG file for use in a proper vector graphics tool.  __Warning:__ given the huge numbers of replicates in a complicated scene with a fine grid, this could grind to a halt if there's too much being exported on too fine a grid size.
+Each drawing operation's replicated graphical elements are exported in their own group.

 ## Et Cetera